Cities are ditching vaccine mandates to dine out and watch shows. Did they work?

 Rupali J. Limaye, a behavioral scientist at the Johns Hopkins Bloomberg School of Public Health who studies vaccine uptake, said vaccine mandates for public spaces can backfire in African American communities.

 “You are now essentially asking individuals who have been underserved by the health-care system to now trust the health-care system and take a vaccine just so they can go back to doing what they want to do,” Limaye said.

 “It’s such a terrible way to get people to comply.
 It reduces trust.”

-In Philadelphia, the racial disparities in vaccination are not as pronounced as in other cities, with the gap narrowing to 73 percent of Whites fully vaccinated compared with 68 percent of African Americans.
+In Philadelphia, the racial disparities in vaccination are not as pronounced as in other cities because the gap has been narrowing, to 73 percent of Whites fully vaccinated compared with 68 percent of African Americans.

 “Whether you are White, Black, Brown or any other racial or ethnic group and you decide affirmatively that you won’t get vaccinated, then there are things that come as a result of that, and there are places you might not be able to go,” Philadelphia Mayor Jim Kenney (D) said in an interview.